Procedure: Student surveys and evaluations

-- Teaching evaluation reports (quantitative and qualitative) are provided to the staff member that the survey is about and will also be available to their relevant management line and the College and University Executive.
+- Teaching evaluation reports (quantitative and qualitative) are provided to the staff member that the survey is about and are also available to their relevant management line and the College and University Executive.

 - Qualitative comments are provided to staff unedited.

-- A staff member may apply to have offensive or threatening comments removed from their evaluation results.
-They should email their relevant Associate Dean.
-If the Associate Dean supports the request the Associate Dean will email the Deputy Vice Chancellor (Academic) for their approval.
+- Offensive or threatening comments are removed from survey results on application by the relevant staff member.
+The staff member emails their relevant Associate Dean.
+Where the Associate Dean supports the request, the Associate Dean emails the Deputy Vice-Chancellor (Academic) for approval.

 - All staff access past class evaluation reports online (qualitative and quantitative components) where there are greater than four responses, to facilitate quality improvement of the class or their teaching.

-- All students access past class evaluations reports online (quantitative component only) where there are greater than four responses, to facilitate their decision making on future enrolments.
+- All students access past class evaluation reports online (quantitative component only) where there are greater than four responses, to facilitate their decision making on future enrolments

 - Evaluations results with fewer than five responses are not available for general access by staff and students.

-- Aggregate course evaluation results are made available by PPM to enable staff to benchmark results.
+- Aggregate course evaluation results are made available by PSP to enable staff to benchmark results.

-- Associate Deans (Education) prepare a report of all class results reviewed in an given year, for discussion with the DVC(Academic) and relevant Dean on the quality of the learning and teaching experience.
+- Associate Deans (Education) prepare a report of all class results reviewed in a given year, for discussion with the Deputy Vice-Chancellor (Academic), and the relevant College Dean, on the quality of learning and teaching experience.

-- Standard University surveys are routine sector-wide surveys approved by the government or peak bodies, and internal surveys approved by the Vice-Chancellor, or Deputy Vice-Chancellor.
-A list of standard surveys are found on the PPM website.
+- Standard University surveys are routine sector-wide surveys approved by government or peak bodies, and internal surveys approved by the Vice-Chancellor, or relevant Deputy Vice-Chancellor (Academic) for coursework students and the Deputy Vice-Chancellor (Research and Innovation) for Higher Degree Research (HDR) students.
+A list of standard surveys are found on the PSP website.

-- Standard surveys are administered in consistent with any relevant codes of practice and survey methodologies.
+- Standard surveys are administered consistent with any relevant codes of practice and survey methodologies.

-- Results from standard surveys are disseminated to the University via a range of methods, such as university committees and sub-committees, ANU insights, ANU web-site or direct email to relevant staff.
+- Results from standard surveys are disseminated to the University via a range of methods, such as university committees and sub-committees, ANU Insight, ANU website or direct email to relevant staff.

 - Any student survey that is not a SELT, standard or local survey is defined as a non-standard survey.

-- Non-standard surveys are approved by the Director of PPM at least one month before the survey start date.
+- Non-standard surveys are approved by the Director of PSP at least one month before the survey start date.

-- Parties wishing to conduct a non-standard survey use the survey approval request form available on the PPM website. (https://services.anu.edu.au/business-units/planning-performance-measurement-division)
+- Parties wishing to conduct a non-standard survey use the approval request form available on the PSP website.

 - Approved non-standard surveys are subject to a survey exclusion period at the end of each semester.

-- Approved non-standard surveys are added to the register of surveys maintained by PPM.
+- Approved non-standard surveys are added to the register of surveys maintained by PSP.

-- Results of approved non-standard surveys are shared with PPM, and where appropriate, distributed to the survey participants.
-They are also disseminated to the University via an appropriate method such as university committees and sub-committees, ANU insight, ANU web-sites or direct email to relevant staff.
+- Results of approved non-standard surveys are shared with PSP, and where appropriate, distributed to the survey participants.
+They are also disseminated to the University via an appropriate method such as university committees and sub-committees, ANU Insight, ANU websites or direct email to relevant staff.

-- Local surveys are approved by the course convenor for application in that course only.
-The survey is for immediate feedback to the convener of the current iteration of the course.
+- Local surveys are approved by the course convener for application in that course only.
+The survey is for immediate feedback to the course convener of the current iteration of the course.

-- PPM approval is not required for local surveys.
+- PSP approval is not required for local surveys.

 - Local surveys are ideally conducted early to mid-semester or session, to allow sufficient time for reflection and action arising from the feedback.